AntonioFasano/BloomR/src/bremacs.md

     Sys.getenv("MYVAR")

-When you click on the the green BRemacs icon,  a number of enviroment variable are set.
+When you click on the the green BRemacs icon,  a number of environment variable are set.

-First `bremacs.exe` sets the enviroment variable `$BLOOMR` to the main BloomR/BRemacs folder.
+First `bremacs.exe` sets the environment variable `$BLOOMR` to the main BloomR/BRemacs folder.
 Initially, this is the folder chosen by the user at setup time when extracting files.
 The actual value of  `$BLOOMR`, if the position of the folder changes.

-The enviroment variable `$HOME` is temporary  set to `${BLOOMR}\bremacs`.
+The environment variable `$HOME` is temporary  set to `${BLOOMR}\bremacs`.
 This is later changed.

 Since BloomR includes also a portable Java environment, it  then sets `$JAVA_HOME` to the related runtime folder, that is `${BLOOMR}\main\openjdk\jre`